abinit/abinit/doc/guide/optic.md

 Contains: column 1 - energy(eV), column 2, 3 inter and column 4, 5 intra band
 contributions to the imaginary (KIND2=Im), real (KIND2=Re) or absolute (KIND2=Abs) value of the abc component of the nonlinear optical susceptibility.
 These components are labeled as inter and intra in Eqs.
-49-51 in Ref.
-1.
+49-51 in [[cite:Sharma2004]]

 All the values are in electro-static units (esu).
 In the header of all the above files you can find information about the calculation.
 Some results of